 It has been interesting to look back on the walk and think about what I could have done differently and what changes I would make to my kit if I were crazy enough to do it again.

 I was extremely lucky with the weather – it was a lot warmer than expected for the time of year.

-I set off with from Land’s End with about 15kgs on my back but during the walk I reduced this to about 11kgs.
+I set off with from Land’s End with about 15kgs on my back but during the walk I reduced this to under 11kgs.
 I did this by posting home some clothes (due to the unseasonably warm weather) and by carrying less food.
 As I was passing shops, cafes and pubs nearly every day, I reduced the amount of food I carried to an absolute minimum and was really careful to work out exactly how much I needed to get to the next resupply point.
 This did catch me out a few times, though – because I was getting up so early I passed some before they were open.

 11kgs was a comfortable weight to carry.
 I usually walk at about 2 miles an hour but this increased to nearer 3 by the end, due to the lighter pack and the increase in my fitness.
 By the time I reached John O’Groats I had an overall average of about 20 miles a day.